-To mitigate such risks, the Group constantly evaluates its supply chain resilience, develops strategic options for the provision of its most critical supplies, and seeks to secure production inputs through short and long-term contracts to ensure the necessary quantity, quality, and availability of required products.
+To mitigate such risks, the Group constantly evaluates its supply chain resilience, develops strategic options for the provision of its most critical supplies, stocks critical spare parts which in case of failure may result in long stoppages and seeks to secure production inputs through short and long-term contracts to ensure the necessary quantity, quality, and availability of required products.
 It also strives to secure long-term raw material reserves for its most critical production inputs.
-Finally, by deploying a scenario-logic in its S&OP processes, the Group is proactively developing flexible and resilient sourcing strategies to withstand possible variability in the supply markets.
+Such measures to create sourcing resilience were reviewed in detail during 2021, given the ongoing global supply chain disruptions.
+Finally, by deploying a scenario-logic in its planning processes, the Group is proactively developing flexible and resilient sourcing strategies to withstand possible variability in the supply markets.